PitrsScripts/Pitrs_que/README.md

 * Define roles and their corresponding queue points in config.lua
 * Customize UI in presentCard.json

+Do not put this in the server cfg
+#sets steam_webApiKey

 ### 📦 Resource Info

 |||